4d/docs/website/translated_docs/de/Project/documentation.md

 ![](assets/en/Project/comments-explo3.png)

-4D automatically creates a .md file with a basic template at appropriate name and location and opens it with your default markdown editor.
+4D automatically creates an appropriately named .md file with a basic template at the relevant location and opens it with your default Markdown editor.

-If a documentation file already exists for the selected element, you can open it with your markdown editor by choosing the **Edit Documentation...** option in the contextual menu or options menu of the Explorer.
+If a documentation file already exists for the selected element, you can open it with your Markdown editor by choosing the **Edit Documentation...** option in the contextual menu or options menu of the Explorer.

 ## Viewing documentation in the code editor

-The 4D code editor displays a part of the documentation of a method in its help tip.
+The 4D code editor displays a part of a method's documentation in its help tip.

 ![](assets/en/Project/codeEditor_Comments.png)

-If a file named "<MethodName>.md" exists in "<package>/documentation" folder, the code editor displays, by priority:
+If a file named "\<MethodName>.md" exists in "\<package>/documentation" folder, the code editor displays (by priority):

-- Any text entered in a html `comment` tag (*\<!-- command documentation -->*) at the top of the markdown file.
+- Any text entered in an HTML `comment` tag (*\<!-- command documentation -->*) at the top of the markdown file.

-- Or, if no html `comment` tag is used, the first sentence after a `# Description` tag of the markdown file.
+- Or if no HTML `comment` tag is used, the first sentence after a `# Description` tag of the Markdown file.
 In this case, the first line contains the **prototype** of the method, automatically generated by the 4D code parser.

 > Otherwise, the code editor displays [the block comment at the top of the method code](https://doc.4d.com/4Dv18R2/4D/18-R2/Writing-a-method.300-4824019.en.html#4618226).